 Common Pitfalls of Branding in Retail

+Is retail really the problem?
 Maybe it’s the brand.

 We’d argue that ‘retail’ has taken the brunt of the blame and as a result, developed an unfair bad rap.
 By no means are we saying retail is not a problem.
 Various phrases along the lines of ‘Retail isn’t dead, just boring retail is’ recurrently appear in news coverage.
 But what about boring brands?
 Or irrelevant, indistinct, or downright archaic ones?
 A physical presence can certainly be a key player in the growth of a brand, but if the brand itself is broken, then the problem extends beyond retail sector woes.
 Brand is, after all, the conductor that determines how the instruments play—if the conductor is weak then the performance falls apart.

 There are a whole host of pitfalls that can cause a retailer to fall off the rails and find itself being coined as ‘the next Blockbuster.’
-So, what can be done?
-As believers in and creators of both brand and retail, we are in a unique position to know first-hand the challenges in executing both separately, let alone together as they should be.
+But what can be done?
+As believers in and creators of both brand and retail, we at ChangeUp are in a unique position to know first-hand the challenges in executing both separately, let alone together as they should be.
 The following are obstacles we’ve witnessed organizations face in their ‘retail brand’ building efforts.

 Brand often lives as a strategic model buried within a dated PowerPoint presentation.
 A bunch of words strung together that sound nice but are rarely activated upon.
 Moreover, there is a gap that tends to happen between strategic thinking and creative activation, which leads to fragmented execution—trust us, we’ve completed enough brand audits.
 When discussing the future of a brand and developing a go-to resource that internal and external partners are tasked to follow, it is crucial to not only clearly articulate what the brand believes and who it is for, but also how those principles come to life.
 If a coach were to say ‘we need to win this game’ but not be able to give the team the playbook on how to win, they better hope their opponents are terrible.
 In the real world, competition is fierce.
 Relying on competitive brands being in worse shape than your own is a surefire way to crash and burn.

 In the end, it is not an either-or situation on ‘retail’ or ‘brand’ taking the fall for a company’s demise.
 Lasting success stems from both, working together, to deliver the best customer experience possible.

-Conformity is Not a Winning Strategy
+Conformity Is Not a Winning Strategy